 What is an Abrasive Cut Off Wheel?

-Cutting wheels are an abrasive tool used for fast cutting and grinding of materials like metal, concrete, and stone.
-Their portability allows the operator to move around freely with it and maneuver the disc from different angles to easily cut a material.
+Cutting wheels (aka cut-off discs) are an abrasive tool used for fast cutting of materials like metal, concrete, and stone.
+Their portability allows the operator to move around freely with it and maneuver their tools from different angles to easily cut a material.

-Cutoff wheels for angle grinders are the most commonly used option, but different wheels are compatible with die grinders, air cut off tools, electric cut off tools, chop saws, circular saws, and gas saws.
+Cutoff wheels for die grinders are the most commonly used option, but different wheels are compatible with angle grinders, air cut off tools, electric cut off tools, chop saws, circular saws, and gas saws.
 They are often used to quickly cut pipes, rusted bolts, metal fabrication, and cutting through auto body panels.

 What are Cutting Wheels Made Of?

-High-quality cutting discs are made of resinoid-bonded abrasives.
+Our high-quality cutting discs are made of resinoid-bonded abrasives.
 The bonding agent, resinoid, holds the wheel and the abrasive material together.
-As it wears away through use, fresh sharp grains are exposed to continue cutting.
+As it wears away through use, fresh sharp grains are exposed to continue cutting to extend the long life of the product.

 The most commonly used abrasives embedded in the resinoid wheels are aluminum oxide and silicon carbide.